DavidSamuelssonNI/Veristand_python_demos/CustomDeviceExamlpes/README.md

 ## Prerequsite:

 The example assumes that the project contains a CarMaker custom device.
-And that you add a path to your SystemDefinition file, like:
+And that you add a path to your SystemDefinition file instead of:
 > systemDefinitionFilePath = r"C:\Users\dsamuels\Documents\VeriStand Projects\Engine Demo 26\Engine Demo.nivssdf"

 ## How to run